Boss Design Center

 • Long-lasting: With proper care, porcelain tiles can last over 60 years.

 Nowadays, we do prefer large format porcelain flooring in the kitchen such as 24×48 or 48×48.
 This requires proper underlayment, potentially a double plywood subfloor or Schluter DITRA.
-Because tiles are very large format, we do not end up with a lof of grout lines which are not ideal in highly traffic areas.
-Also large format porcelain flooring gives slab look, and definitely looks vay more luxury than smaller mosaics.
+Because tiles are very large format, we do not end up with a lot of grout lines which are not ideal in highly traffic areas.
+Also large format porcelain flooring gives slab look, and definitely looks way more luxury than smaller mosaics.

 Slate Flooring